Clinical-Genomics/MIP/README.md

 ####Input

-All MIP scripts (including mip.pl) should be placed in the script directory specified by `-inScriptDir`.
+MIP scripts locations are specified by `-inScriptDir`.

 All references and template files should be placed directly in the reference directory specified by `-referencesDir`, except for ANNOVAR db files, which